My Two Loves: LGBT significance

 Admitting that such a role could affect her career, Hartley said, "I think it affected my publicist more than anyone else.
 She had to call Celestial Seasonings Tea to tell them I was going to play a bisexual.
 It was a curious feeling to think I could lose my contract by playing a bisexual."

 In the book The Prime Time Closet: A History of Gays and Lesbians on TV, author Stephen Tropiano writes, "Lesbianism was also presented as an option for lonely heterosexual women in search of some companionship.
 In the made-for-TV movie, My Two Loves, widow and single mother Gail Springer (Mariette Hartley) befriends an executive, Marjorie (Lynn Redgrave), who she later discovers is a lesbian.
 Gail said she had no idea because Marjorie doesn't look gay.
 'We don't all wear black leather and ride a Harley Davidson,' Marjorie explains.
 Their relationship turns into an affair, much to the dismay of Gail's mother (Sada Thompson) and her old friend, Ben (Barry Newman), a male chauvinist who is romantically pursuing her. ...
 Gail Who must decide between Marjorie and Ben, chooses neither.
 Again, her choice seems to be between lifestyles, not individuals.
 Like Gail, television was still not ready to commit either way."

-In an obituary of Lynn Redgrave for Ms., Michael Kort wrote, "Outside of her own scripts, Redgrave was gutsy in her choice of roles, including playing a lesbian in a happy (!) relationship with a woman in the 1986 TV film My Two Loves.
+In an obituary of Lynn Redgrave for Ms., Michele Kort wrote, "Outside of her own scripts, Redgrave was gutsy in her choice of roles, including playing a lesbian in a happy (!) relationship with a woman in the 1986 TV film My Two Loves.
 As I recall, the most intimate moment in the film was a hair-washing scene, but to have any lesbian representation on television back then was an accomplishment."

 My Two Loves is noted for its portrayal of a lesbian relationship in the article Flirting with Equality: A Feminist Social Commentary on the Opposition to Civil Equality for Lesbians and Gays by Patricia Madoo Lengermann and Jill Niebrugge in the National Women's Studies Association Journal.

 The Ontario Consultants on Religious Tolerance list the film as a "homosexual milestone" in the portrayal of the LGBT community in the media.

 Michele Kort of The Advocate called it "groundbreaking but coy."